kkreuning/rabo.dev/docs/developer-tools/webhooks/advanced-topics/legacy-webhooks.md

 - Because of the archaic way of signing pings, and events there was no way of updating payloads.
 - Deliveries were not made in real-time, but happened on a schedule.
 - It was harder for merchants to implement compared to a "push" based mechanism (like the one used by the v3 webhooks).
-- It was impossible to add new event types without breaking backward compatibility.
+- It was not possible to add new event types without breaking backward compatibility.

 It was the last point that forced Rabo Smart Pay to implement a new webhook mechanism.

-If you still must support legacy webhooks, you should use the [Omnikassa-SDK](#) to process these types of webhooks.
+If you still must support legacy webhooks, you should make use of the [Omnikassa-SDK](#).

 :::info What about manual verification?

-The legacy webhooks use an arcane authentication mechanism requiring esoteric transmogrification of JSON payloads, precise incantations of occult recursive concatenation algorithms, and summoning of primordial cryptographic artifacts to perform an ancient hashing ritual.
+Legacy webhooks use an arcane authentication mechanism requiring esoteric transmogrification of JSON payloads, precise incantations of an occult recursive concatenation algorithm, and summoning of primordial cryptographic artifacts to perform an ancient hashing ritual.

-If you really must wander on the path of manual legacy signature verification, and learn the dark arts your best bet is to read the Omninomicon (aka. the [Omnikassa-SDK](#) source code).
+If you really must wander on the path of manual legacy signature verification your best bet is to read the Omninomicon (aka. the [Omnikassa-SDK](#) source code).

-But beware; nearly no mortal alive is able to comprehend these horros without going insane, let alone implement them correctly in code.
+But beware; nearly no mortal alive is able to comprehend the horrors of legacy signatures without going insane, let alone implement them correctly, and securely in code.
 You have been warned!

 By the way, have you considered [migrating to v3 webhooks](./migrating-to-v3-webhooks.md)?

 :::